NishiyaKN/obsidian/500 OCI/4 - Compute/4 Compute.md

 ## Infrastructure Maintenance
 - When OCI's infra needs to receive some maintenance
 ### Live Migration
-- Migrates VM to a health host
+- Migrates VM to a healthy host
 - Small disruption, no downtime nor reboot
 - Only supported by specific Linux shapes
 ### Reboot Migration